Bennys0/AutoClicker-Bot/README.md

 # AutoClicker-Bot
 An AutoClicker-Bot is a script designed to automate mouse clicking functions without human intervention.
 It can simulate single or multiple clicks at predefined intervals, specific coordinates, or under certain conditions, making it useful for repetitive tasks, gaming, testing, or productivity automation

-## ⚠️ Disclaimer

-This program is for educational purposes only.
-Users must comply with the following regulations:

-1. Do not use this program to violate any game terms of service.
-2. Do not use this program for any actions that may disrupt game balance or fairness.
-3. Users are solely responsible for all risks and liabilities arising from the use of this program.
-4. The developer is not responsible for any consequences caused by the use of this program.

 ## Features

 - Adjustable click interval